phuchoang2603/sis-arxiv-vad-papers/content/papers/AVadCLIP Audio-Visual Collaboration for Robust Video Anomaly Detection/index.md

 - Weakly Supervised
 - Hybrid
 github_link:
-description: A novel weakly supervised framework leveraging audio-visual collaboration to improve the robustness and accuracy of video anomaly detection.
+summary: A novel weakly supervised framework leveraging audio-visual collaboration to improve the robustness and accuracy of video anomaly detection.
 benchmarks: